Skip to contents

 Mapping observables to model and back

 Being a SEIR model, the ?DiseasyModelOdeSeir model template runs the dynamics of the infections in the population.
-These dynamics are inferred from the incidence of the disease in the population.
-The model then predicts the evolution of the incidence1 under the given configuration.
-To get predictions for other observables, we must map from the incidence to the observable of interest.
+These dynamics are inferred from the incidence of the infections in the population.
+These dynamics are not usually observed directly.
+Instead, they must be inferred from one or more observed data sources, such as positive tests or hospital admissions.

-Mathematically, we map from the set of observables O(t)\vec{O}(t) to the incidence I(t)I(t) via the map ff: O(t)fI(t)\vec{O}(t) \overset{f}{\rightarrow} I(t)
+Mathematically, we map from the set of real-world observables O(t)\vec{O}(t) to the incidence Inc(t)Inc(t) via the map ff: O(t)fInc(t)\vec{O}(t) \overset{f}{\rightarrow} Inc(t) The model then produces a number of observations under the given configuration.

-From the model incidence Ĩ(t)\tilde{I}(t), we then map to the observable estimates Õi(t)\tilde{O}_i(t) via the maps gig_i: Ĩ(t)g1Õ1(t)\tilde{I}(t) \overset{g_1}{\rightarrow} \tilde{O}_1(t)Ĩ(t)g2Õ2(t)\tilde{I}(t) \overset{g_2}{\rightarrow} \tilde{O}_2(t)\vdotsĨ(t)gnÕn(t)\tilde{I}(t) \overset{g_n}{\rightarrow} \tilde{O}_n(t)
+From the model incidence Inc̃(t)\tilde{Inc}(t), we then map to the observable estimates Õi(t)\tilde{O}_i(t) via the maps gig_i: Inc̃(t)g1Õ1(t)\tilde{Inc}(t) \overset{g_1}{\rightarrow} \tilde{O}_1(t)Inc̃(t)g2Õ2(t)\tilde{Inc}(t) \overset{g_2}{\rightarrow} \tilde{O}_2(t)\vdotsInc̃(t)gnÕn(t)\tilde{Inc}(t) \overset{g_n}{\rightarrow} \tilde{O}_n(t)

 Mapping from observables to incidence